This page was last updated on October 7, 2019 and may contain language which is now outdated.

 Where all of the valuable trees have been cut down, the companies have started to remove the forests completely in order to establish oil palm plantations.

-The Sarawak government also plans to build twelve new hydroelectric dams, flooding many villages belonging to Penan and other indigenous people.
+The Sarawak government also plans to build new hydroelectric dams, flooding many villages belonging to Penan and other indigenous people.

 How does Survival help?